-Therefore, to understand the average water bill in the UK, we need to understand the average water usage.
+Therefore, to understand the average UK water bill in the UK, we need to understand the average water usage.
 To give you an indication, we look at the average water usage in litres per day* according to the number of people living at home:

 As seen in the previous section, 149 litres of water used by one person is quite high.
 To reduce your average monthly water bill, let's look at where most Brits consume their water.